 Step 3: in the accessories menu, select the option of system tools, and then in the next menu, the selection system restores an option.

 Step 4: A window will pop up showing restore system files and settings.
 Click next to continue.

 Step 5: Now select a particular restore point i.e. date and click next to continue.

-Step 6: After selecting date, confirm the settings and click finish to restore the system to previous date.
+Step 6: After selecting the date, confirm the settings, and click Finish to restore the system to the previous date.

-Your device is set with a system restore to previous date successfully.
-In case, if you recently faced a problematic installation failure, you can scan for the process and then backup the data you want prior creating a restore point.
+Your device is set with a system to restore to the previous date successfully.
+In case, if you recently faced a problematic installation failure, you can scan for the process and then back up the data you want before creating a restore point.